tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A> You can see in this way, the UI test code is just another example of a port (the UI driver interface) and it's adapters.
 A>

 We can improve on this test slightly by faking out Yahoo and forcing it to return a canned response (a price of `200.10` for each request).
+Lines 15-17 below sets up any HTTP call to the URL `/v1/public/yql` to respond with an valid HTTP response containing the response string from line 14.

 {title="Example 2: Same test but with a faked out market data service", lang="java", line-numbers="on"}
 ~~~~~~~